 Pivot Tables are one of the INTERMEDIATE EXCEL SKILLS.

-Running Total in Pivot Table
+Steps to Add Running Total in Pivot Table in Excel

 - Once you create a pivot table, select any of the cells from data column.